 Free Download: Long-term Sick Leave

-The Government has stated that the Bill will provide a minimum level of protection to low paid employees who have no access to an employer’s sick pay scheme.
 For employees who wish to avail of the scheme, they must get a medical cert and have at least 13 weeks of continuous employment with their current employer.

 Questions about the Statutory Sick Pay scheme in Ireland?